w0ofy/real-system/README.md

 #### **The entire library can be installed via [@real-system/core](packages/core)**

 - It is recommended that every component be imported by accessing subfolders e.g. `@real-system/core/button`.
-This resolves the need to treeshake `@real-system/core` at build time.
+This resolves the need to treeshake `@real-system/core` at compile time.
 Real System `libraries` can only be exported from core subfolders e.g. `@real-system/core/styling`.
 This is intentional - libraries have many exports which have ambiguous name clashes with many component-module exports.

 #### **Every component is its own package via `@real-system/<name-of-pkg>`** ([components](packages/components), [libraries](packages/libraries), [primitives](packages/primitives))